 The Avassa Control Tower provides central management of distributed edge resources and containerized applications through user interfaces and APIs.
-It is installed in a public cloud or a central private datacenter.
+It is available as a service or installed in a the users' private datacenter.

 The Edge Enforcer provides a high degree of autonomous execution during control plane and connectivity outages.
-Control plane communication between Control Tower and Edge Enforcer is buffered until communication is restored and similar behaviour can be implemented on the application level using site-local APIs.
+Control plane communication between Control Tower and Edge Enforcer is buffered until communication is restored and the same behaviour is available for applications using site-local APIs.
 In these situations, the Edge Enforcer supports local management such as installing applications, reading and searching in logs, manage secrets locally (rotating keys, updating secrets, etc), and making manual unseal if necessary.
 The Edge Enforcer also continues to manage and govern each site-local cluster including re-scheduling applications to new hosts in the event of host failures.